spack/spack/lib/spack/docs/environments.rst

    SPACK ?= spack

+   .PHONY: all after_install clean

-   all: use_the_env
+   all: after_install

    spack.lock: spack.yaml
    	$(SPACK) -e . concretize -f

-   env.makefile: spack.lock
+   env.mk: spack.lock
    	$(SPACK) -e . env generate-makefile --target-prefix env > $@

-   use_the_env: | env/all  # env/all is a generated target
+   after_install: env/env
    	@echo This executes after the environment has been installed

    clean:
-   	rm -rf spack.lock env.makefile env
+   	rm -rf spack.lock env.mk env

    ifeq (,$(filter clean,$(MAKECMDGOALS)))
-   include env.makefile
+   include env.mk
    endif

-When ``make`` is invoked, it wants to include ``env.makefile`` which does not yet exist, meaning it has to be "remade" from the target.
-This causes the environment to concretize and the ``Makefile`` to be generated.
-Then the ``use_the_env`` target will trigger the environment to install, thanks to the generated ``env/all`` prerequisite.
+When ``make`` is invoked, it first "remakes" the missing include ``env.mk`` from its rule, which triggers the environment to concretize.
+This makes the generated target ``env/env`` available, which installs the environment.

-Note that ``env/all`` is used as an order-only prerequisite, because it is generated as a phony target.
+Since ``after_install`` has ``env/env`` as a prerequisite, it can use all packages in the environment.

-Also note that we typically don't want ``make clean`` to remake ``env.makefile``, therefore the include is conditional.
+As it is typically undesired to remake ``env.mk`` as part of ``make clean``, the include is conditional.